tlexy/rclientpp/README.md

 What is rclientpp?[cn](https://leoxo.blog.csdn.net/article/details/123052886)
 --------------

-rclientpp is C++ client for redis.
-It didn't rely on any other c or c++ redis client.
+rclientpp is a C++ client for redis.
+It doesn't rely on any other c or c++ redis client or third-party network library.

 Specifications